The Seven Habits of Highly Successful Masters Cyclists

 - They trust and follow their training plan.

-- They REST: aka don't ride, take rest days and regular rest weeks.
+- They REST.
+As in, they take rest days and regular rest weeks where they don't ride.

 - They win in the kitchen*.